teaching-on-testbeds/eval-offline-chi/README.md

 * [Online evaluation of ML systems](https://teaching-on-testbeds.github.io/eval-online-chi/)
 * [Evaluation of ML systems by closing the feedback loop](https://teaching-on-testbeds.github.io/eval-loop-chi/)

-In this particular section, we will practice evaluation in the *offline* testing stage - when it is not yet serving real users.
+In this particular section, we will practice evaluation in the *offline* testing stage - when the system is not yet serving real users.

 Follow along at [Offline evaluation of ML systems](https://teaching-on-testbeds.github.io/eval-offline-chi/).